 Tide times here are predicted from the Hatteras (8654467) primary gauge with a local offset of +5 minutes (tides arrive at Frisco fractionally after Hatteras Village).
 For the interactive tide chart with high/low markers, use the parent station page.

-Best tides for surf fishing here
+Best tides for surf fishing in Frisco

 Frisco is famous among OBX surf fishermen for drum, sheepshead at the rock structures, and king mackerel from the pier.
 The dropping tide just past high is the classic drum bite window.
 Cut mullet or sand fleas on a fish-finder rig is the standard setup.

-Beach driving and tides
+Beach driving and tides in Frisco

 Frisco falls under the Cape Hatteras National Seashore ORV permit.
 Ramps 49 and 55 access this stretch.
 Time your drive for the falling tide and watch for shorebird closures during nesting season.
 See our permits guide.

-How to read this Frisco tide schedule
+How to use the Frisco tide chart

-Frisco Tide Schedule FAQ
+Frisco tide chart FAQ

-When is the next low tide at Frisco?
+What is the tidal range at Frisco?